MichaelSodeke/tmp--education-repo/.github/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior include:

 * The use of sexualized language or imagery, and sexual attention or advances of any kind
 * Trolling, insulting or derogatory comments, and personal or political attacks
 * Public or private harassment
 * Publishing others' private information, such as a physical or email address, without their explicit permission
+* Contacting individual members, contributors, or leaders privately, outside designated community mechanisms, without their explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting

 ## Enforcement Responsibilities